jonhilgart22/UNH-projects/README.md

 # glavanize-projects
-Various Projects while studying at Galvanize
+Here you will find various projects I worked on while studying at Galvanize.